InsightDataScience/Monitoring-Challenge/README.md

 **All tools and AWS services are** ​ **FREE!**
 **Submission equals invitation to interview!** ​ ​ **Incomplete solutions are welcomed!**

-Submit an image of your dashboard in action.
+**Submit a single PDF containing an image of your dashboard in action and any additional notes.**
 We will ask for the live dashboard during the interview!

 #### Tips On Getting Started: